GhoulKingR/webrtc-project/finished-tutorial/3_with_signal_server/README.md

 node index.js
 ```

 After running the command, open the URL hosting the files in your browser.

-Unlike step 2, You don't need to open these two pages in the same browser for it to function correctly.
+Unlike the second step, You don't need to open these two pages in the same browser to function correctly.